cziepe/PicoW_DeviceController/README.md

 In TARGET_DEVICE_NAME, you will need to find the id of your bluetooth device.
 There are a few signal strength settings, along with the duration in seconds, that it takes to activate the relays.

+The project will then need to be copied to the Pico W in the same structure as the repository is in.

 ### Internet

-I don't recommend expsoing this over the internet directly.
+I don't recommend exposing this over the internet directly.
 There is no security at all with the current configuration.
 In my set up I have this only available on my internal network only.

 I do have an internet facing device that controls the pico W. I built this using an old Raspberry PI Zero running apache, NOIP and LetsEncrypt.
 All open source and free services that allows me to have a secure https service with a free ssl certficate.
 I will expand on this at a later date.

-The project will then need to be copied in the same structure as the repository is in.